 Setting up a Fitbit-compatible iOS project

-To implement OAuth in Swift, we could use an available library that supports both OAuth 1.0a and OAuth 2.0 to simplify the transition when FitBit will default to OAuth 2.0.
-For the purpose of this book, we will implement the OAuth layer ourselves, instead of relying on a third party library.
+To implement OAuth in Swift, we could use an available library that supports both OAuth 1.0a and OAuth 2.0 to simplify the transition when Fitbit will default to OAuth 2.0.
+For the purpose of this book, we will implement the OAuth layer ourselves, instead of relying on a third-party library.
 We will also show how to make use of some Objective-C libraries where needed, to avoid re-inventing the wheel in Swift, and keep the scope of the Swift code small.
 Creating

 We begin by creating an empty, single-page project.
-This chapter aims to show how to communicate with the FitBit API, not how to build an UI interface around it, so our application will be minimalistic, exposing just a few UI elements to trigger actions and track the communication with the FitBit API, and making inline changes to some View Controller functions as we go along.
+This chapter aims to show how to communicate with the Fitbit API, not how to build an UI interface around it, so our application will be minimalistic, exposing just a few UI elements to trigger actions and track the communication with the Fitbit API, and making inline changes to some view controller functions as we go along.

 The view controller